patzsantos/e-portfolio-uoeo/README.md

 ## Reflection

 So far, this has been the most difficult activity and assessment for me.
-I really struggle with coding.
-When I consulted about my code, my peer and tutor found many syntax errors.
-I had to put in extra time and work in order improve on my code.
-It was a good thing that I started it quite early.
-Despite that, I still spent a lot of time working on this.
-At the end of it all though, I can say that I am happy with the System Implementation of my driverless car.
-After many trials and errors, I feel that I was able to follow most of my design proposal.
-It is definitely not an excellent program, but I know that I did my best.
-I learned so much working on this.
-When I was stuck, I am thankful that members in discuss.python.org explained to me in great detail how I can make my code function the way I wanted to.
+During the seminar, my peer and tutor found many syntax errors in my code.
+I had to put in extra time and work in order to improve it.
+It was a good thing that I started the assessment quite early.
+After many trials and errors, I feel that I was able to execute most of my design proposal.
+It is definitely not an excellent program, but I know that I did my best, and I am quite happy with my submission.
+Moreover, when I was stuck, I am thankful that members in discuss.python.org explained to me in great detail how I can make my code function the way I wanted it to.

 ---